 Don’t worry about the way the instances of MT4 are setup, EvoAI manages the data folders and automatically installs EAs from your chosen MT4 installation selected in preferences.
 Tick data is automatically downloaded for the optimisation period and is exported to a shared data folder so there is no unnecessary data duplication.

 Now that the MT4 instances are initialised the settings button and optimise button become available.
 Click the settings button to choose the EA settings to use for testing, this can take a few seconds first time as the settings are loaded from MT4.
 Tick the optimise check box for settings you wish to optimise having chosen start, step and stop parameters for them.
 It is currently only possible to optimise numeric properties.
 Once you have finished choosing settings click the save button.

 Now that all settings have been chosen you can click the optimise button and start the optimisation.
 Results are listed in order of profit and the highest profit result is displayed.
 Once the optimisation is complete, you can select the results from the list to display the result on the graph to the right.
 Set files can then be exported for use with MT4 by selecting the result and clicking the “Export .set” button.

 MT4 Optimiser Tips

-If you wish to optimise and use your computer at the same time it’s best to add a user to windows for this and setup EvoAI to run under that user then switch back to the user you normally use and it will run EvoAI in the background and MT4 doesn’t take focus when it loads.
+If you wish to optimise and use your computer at the same time it’s best to add a user to windows for this and setup EvoAI to run under that user then switch back to the user you normally use and it will run EvoAI in the background and MT4 doesn’t take focus when it loads and MT4 is silent.